miketela/test/context_files/transform_context.md

         * Any record whose dates are modified during the "Date Mapping" step is exported to a dedicated incident file.
         * File Name: DATE_MAPPING_CHANGES_SOBREGIRO_[YYYYMMDD].csv.
 Content: includes all columns of the modified rows, plus additional columns to preserve the original values for traceability: Fecha_Ultima_Actualizacion_ORIGINAL and Fecha_Vencimiento_ORIGINAL.

-Post-processing trims stray spaces in `Numero_Garantia`/`Numero_Cis_Garantia`, forces `Pais_Emision='591'` when present, and leaves all monetary fields with dot decimal notation (two digits) without thousand separators.
+Post-processing trims stray spaces in `Numero_Garantia`/`Numero_Cis_Garantia`, preserves any provided `Pais_Emision`, and leaves all monetary fields with dot decimal notation (two digits) without thousand separators.

 **2.3. `VALORES_AT12` (Securities) Generation**
 *   **Objective:** Build the final VALORES dataset with the regulatory layout, enforcing 0507-specific rules.